7 tech trends shaping 2026

 The Gothenburg region combines vehicle expertise, software development, telecoms and advanced system integration with unique test environments – from Lindholmen innovation district and Torslanda to the port and Visual Arena.
 Here, solutions are developed and tested in real-world environments, making systems robust and ready for real traffic, industry and energy facilities.

-Zenseact is building Sweden’s largest private data centre for real-time computing, enabling fast handling of data from autonomous vehicles.
+Zenseact is building Sweden’s largest private data centre for real-time computing, enabling fast handling of data from autonomous functions in vehicles from Volvo Cars and Polestar.
 Embedl optimises algorithms for automotive and industrial systems, while Apex.AI delivers safe software for autonomous vehicles.
 Kognic contributes data assurance and AI-model training that ensure reliability in practice, and Kvaser provides hardware for distributed data collection.

 Investments in smart traffic management, energy optimisation and industrial automation are driving demand and reinforcing Gothenburg’s role as a leading player in next generation connected vehicles and systems.